tar -axf wazuh-install-files.tar wazuh-install-files/wazuh-passwords.txt -O | grep -P "\'wazuh\'" -A 1

 We show an example of changing the password using curl below:

-# curl -k -X GET "https://localhost:55000/security/users?pretty=true" -H "Authorization: Bearer $TOKEN"
+$TOKEN:# curl -k -X GET "https://localhost:55000/security/users?pretty=true" -H "Authorization: Bearer $TOKEN"

-Change the password of the desired user:
+Change the password of the desired user, replace

-# curl -k -X PUT "https://localhost:55000/security/users/<USER_ID>" -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" -d '{"password": "<NEW_PASSWORD>"}'
+<USER_ID>with the user's ID, and<NEW_PASSWORD>with the new password:# curl -k -X PUT "https://localhost:55000/security/users/<USER_ID>" -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" -d '{"password": "<NEW_PASSWORD>"}'

 Changing the